nkoep/nkoep.net/posts/random-forest-regressor.md

 hyperparameter tuning, is `n_estimators`, controlling the number of regressors in the ensemble.
-To keep things simple, we ignore any other parameters scikit-learn's `RandomForestRegressor` supports except for `min_samples_split` and `random_state`.
+To keep things simple, we ignore any other parameters scikit-learn's `RandomForestRegressor` supports except for `min_samples_split`, `max_features` and `random_state`.
+The `max_features` parameter limits the size of the randomly chosen feature set to consider during internal splits.
-The latter is necessary to seed our internal random number generator (RNG) with a fixed seed to make tree construction reproducible.
+The `random_state` parameter is necessary to seed our random number generator (RNG) with a fixed seed to make tree construction reproducible.

 The rest of the implementation is self-explanatory.

 ```python